datacentricdesign/iob22/computational-thinking/environment.md

 {:toc}
 ---

-When you start to learn to program, it is important to understand that software development is an _iterative process_.
-Software developers continuously iterate and evaluate their code in a software development environment providing a set of tools to achieve the desired goal.
-In comparison, designers will iteratively sketch their design in their (mobile) design studio with different sheets of paper, pencils and colour, refining their work to achieve the desired goal.
+Software development is an _iterative process_.
+Software developers continuously iterate and evaluate their code.
+It takes place in a software development environment providing tools to achieve the desired goal.
+In comparison, designers iteratively sketch their design in their (mobile) design studio with different sheets of paper, pencils and colour, refining their work to achieve the desired goal.

-In this environment, software Developers will:
+In this environment, software developers:

-- **Write code**, which requires a text editor.
-It is an intelligent text editor that can understand the fundamentals of different programming languages.
-So that it can support the developer by highlighting syntax errors or making suggestions in the code they have written.
-For example, MS Word provides similar support for English by highlighting grammar error or suggesting to auto-complete the date of the day.
+- **Write code** -- It requires a text editor.
+It is an intelligent text editor that understands the fundamentals of programming languages.
+Thus, it supports developers by highlighting syntax errors or making suggestions.
+For example, MS Word provides similar support for English by highlighting grammar errors.
+MS Word also suggests auto-complete the date of the day.
-- **Organise code into several files**, which requires fast and structured access to files so that the developer can switch from one to another.
+- **Organise code into several files** -- It requires fast and structured access to files so that the developer can switch from one to another.
-- **Test code**, which requires a way to tell the computer to run the code and show the results.
+- **Test code** -- It requires a way to tell the computer to run the code and show the results.

-There are many software development environments available, each supporting one or several programming languages and different functionalities, including the three mentioned above.
-What we need to get started is an **environment that supports the Python language** and does not require any setup or installation on our computer.
+There are many software development environments available.
+Each supports one or several programming languages and different functionalities, including the three mentioned above.
+We need an **environment that supports the language Python** and does not require any setup or installation on our computer.

-Thus, we will use [Replit](https://repl.it), an software development environment that you access directly from your favourite web browser.
+Thus, we will use [Replit](https://repl.it), a software development environment that you access directly from your favourite web browser.
 In the following video, we guide you through the functionalities of _Replit_ that you will use in this series of Python programming assignments.
 We also describe each functionality in the following sections.

 [TODO video hands-on guided tour]

 # Sign Up

 To use _Replit_, we need to create an account.
 Open [Replit](https://repl.it) and click on the button **SignUp** (top-right corner).
-Fill in the username of your choice with email and password.
+Fill in the username of your choice with your email address and password.
 Then, click on the blue button **Sign Up** at the bottom to create your _Replit_ account.

 ![Replit Signup]({{site.baseurl}}/assets/images/ide_signup.png)

 # Create a New _Replit_ Project

-Once you have created your _Replit_ account, you will be presented the _Replit_ dashboard.
+Once you have created your _Replit_ account, you land on the _Replit_ dashboard.
 Now let's explore this online software development environment by creating a project with some example code.
 You can create as many projects as you want from this page.

 Click on the blue button `+` on the top-right corner.